 Clostridium botulinum bacteria are everywhere around us, especially in sandy soil.

-When we process, package, can, seal, or wrap food in plastic without oxygen inside, it will create conditions for the bacteria clostridium botulinum to reactivate and grow, which is the cause of botulinum poisoning.
+When we process, package, can, seal, or wrap food in plastic bags without oxygen inside, it will create conditions for the bacteria clostridium botulinum to reactivate and grow, which is the cause of botulinum poisoning.

 The second stage is the packaging process to preserve the product.
 When we package food, it will create conditions for botulinum bacteria to reactivate.
 Food manufacturers often irradiate the packaging to ensure food safety.
-At home, if you do not have professional techniques, you should not tightly package food.
+At home, if you do not have professional techniques, you should not tightly package the food.

 Do not use food when it no longer has natural flavor or changes color or smell.